keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 The variable `loadingUsers` now contains `Future[List[User]]`.
 As each `Future[User]` resolves, they are collected into a `List`.
 Because each `loadUser()` function executes independently, this has a profound implication in the context of a `Future`: they are executed concurrently!

-Should any `User` fail to load, its undesired case will propagate and the rest of the `sequence()` operation will halt.
+Should any `User` fail to load, the undesired case will propagate and the rest of the `sequence()` operation will halt.
 All other users are discarded.

 The pattern offered by `Applicative` is an all-or-nothing result in its output.
 If all inputs are in the desired case, then the output will be in the desired case as well.
-But if any are in an undesired case, then those cases propagate and computation halts.
+But if any are in an undesired case, then the undesired case propagates and computation halts.

 ## Becoming an Applicative